KyloIO/kylo-docs/KyloDeploymentChecklist.rst

 -  activemq

-In addition, and group need to be created with the same names.
+Please create the above users and groups with the same names.

 Edge Node Ports
 ---------------

-The following ports are required to be open for browser access
+The following ports are required to be open for browser access unless using a web proxy server:

 -  Think Big UI – 8400